destenson/iMemoized/README.md

 Why is iMemoized so fast?
 It uses a different approach to memoization than most libraries, it does not convert arguments to strings directly.
 Instead, iMemoized leverages the thousands of hours that have gone into optimizing object access in JavaScript engines.
 See [Indexing With JavaScript Objects, Millions Of Ops/Second](http://anywhichway.github.io/indexing.html).

 # Release History

+2016-12-17 v1.1.1 - Removed `keyProperty` option so that default behavior is more predictable by novice users.

 2016-12-16 v1.0.3 - Documentation updates.